 There is thus an overlap of local and regional traffic

 flows, stressing the physical capacity of the bridge to its limits.

 In addition, the eastbound access to the bridge is subject to toll,

-which creates a significant backlog and delays.
-To mitigate the situation,
+which creates a significant backlog and delays; the users are forced

 an electronic toll system was established with reserved toll lanes.

 - First, it supports commuting flows between Manhattan